 This article discusses the features that should be on a highly desirable feature list when looking for an OCSP Responder product.
-Although the main focus of this topic is technical there are of course also commercial aspects that need consideration, these are summarised briefly at the end.
+Although the main focus of this topic is technical, there are commercial aspects that need consideration.
+These are summarised briefly at the end.
 The technical features explained here are all available and implemented in Ascertia ADSS OCSP Server, which is downloadable on trial basis.

 This is all we will say about OCSP clients, since the scope of this article is about the key features that you should check when deciding which OCSP Responder technology to use.
 These points are regardless of whether you look at open source or commercial products.